OrlaBr/triflake-studios/README.md

     - User 1: TriFlake Studio - to showcase the work of the studio and create call to actions to easily contact the studio through the website.
     - User 2 : Clients - to view previous work of the studio and be able to contact them easily.
     - Research: creative design websites vary greatly, from extremely minimalist, to overly flashy.
 Surprisingly the majority of sites I looked at during the research phase were not great.
 They were either too brash and garish, or actually neglected looking, not a good look for a design studio!
 Some were so minimalist, to the point of being rude (as if to say “If you haven’t heard of us, then you are a nobody”).
     - The best design option was to reflect the mood of the studio, which is bright, bubbly, modern, yet fun.
 Minimalist fun, with a love of triangles.
-So focus was on bold bubbly headings, minimal content, with triangles reflecting the logo.
+So focus was on bold bubbly headings, minimal content, with triangles throughout the site reflecting the logo.
     - This website would have 2 features that did not exist on most creative design websites.
 The first is a shop page, where you can directly book consultations.
 The second is a user section with exclusive access for signed up members.

 ---